eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-conditional-requests.md

 ---

-Ditto already supports [Conditional Requests](httpapi-concepts.html#conditional-requests) as defined in [RFC-7232](https://tools.ietf.org/html/rfc7232) where the `If-Match` and `If-None-Match` header can be used to specify if a request should be applied or not.
+Ditto already supports [Conditional Requests](httpapi-concepts.html#conditional-requests) as defined in [RFC-7232](https://tools.ietf.org/html/rfc7232) where the `If-Match` and `If-None-Match` headers can be used to specify if a request should be applied or not.
 With the `condition` header it is possible to specify a condition based on the state of the actual thing.
 It is possible to combine both headers within one request.
-If you use both headers keep in mind that the ETag headers are evaluated first.
+If you use both headers keep in mind that the ETag header is evaluated first.

 ## Defining conditions